Financial Education for Securities, Banking, & Insurance Professionals.

 The Chartered Life Underwriter® (CLU®) is the world's most respected designation of insurance expertise, helping you gain a significant advantage in a competitive market.
 This prestigious course of study helps advance your career by providing in-depth knowledge on the insurance needs of individuals, business owners and professional clients.

-Earn the CLU® Your Way:
+Flexible Self-Paced Program: Earn the CLU® On Your Time

 - Supplemental readings